 - documented your inability to hire similarly qualified employees for unfilled positions on or before December 31, 2020 (for loans made before the enactment of the Economic Aid Act on December 27, 2020) or by the last day of your covered loan period (for loans made on or after December 27, 2020).

 - you can document in good faith that your business is unable to return to the same level of activity it was operating at before February 15, 2020, due to compliance with operating restrictions related to the maintenance of standards for sanitation, social distancing, or any other worker or customer safety requirement related to COVID-19.

 No. You will need to submit an application for forgiveness directly to the lender that provided your PPP loan.

-Borrowers of loans exceeding $150,000 will submit a more detailed forgiveness application.
-The SBA’s current forms are a 7-page loan forgiveness application and a simplified 3-page “EZ” loan forgiveness application.
+Borrowers of loans exceeding $150,000 will submit either the PPP Loan Forgiveness Form 3508 (long form) or the Form 3508EZ.
 The “EZ” loan forgiveness application may be submitted by borrowers who can satisfy any of the following requirements:

 Is my PPP loan forgiveness amount reduced by the EIDL advance I received?

 No. The Economic Aid Act amends the CARES Act to remove the requirement that borrowers subtract the amount of any EIDL advance (i.e., the $1,000 to $10,000 EIDL grant received from the SBA) from the PPP loan forgiveness to which the borrower is otherwise entitled.
 You are now eligible for full forgiveness of your PPP loan even if you also received an EIDL advance.
 This rule applies to both prior and new PPP loans.
 The SBA will issue rules to extend this benefit to borrowers whose loans have already been forgiven and whose EIDL advance was deducted from the forgiven amount.